The RSPCA is an independent, non-government community-based charity providing animal care and protection services.

 The RSPCA’s mission is to prevent cruelty to animals by actively promoting their care and protection.
 To achieve this, the RSPCA works to enforce animal cruelty laws and prompt new legislation where required.
 The RSPCA also operates animal care and adoption facilities, and seeks to raise community awareness regarding the humane treatment of animals.
 In addition, the RSPCA works with government and industry to establish standards for animal care.

-RSPCA Australia believes that man must treat animals humanely.
-Where man makes use of animals or interferes with their habitat, he should bestow a level of care befitting man's own dignity as a rational, intelligent, compassionate being, and a level of care merited by the nature of the animal as a sentient creature capable of responding to man's care and attention.
+RSPCA Australia believes that animals must be treated humanely.
+Where humans make use of animals or interfere with their habitat, they should bestow a level of care befitting human dignity as rational, intelligent, compassionate beings, and a level of care merited by the nature of the animal as a sentient creature capable of responding to human care and attention.
 Such care should be marked by sympathy, consideration, compassion and tenderness towards animals.

-RSPCA Australia is the federal body of the eight autonomous state and territory RSPCAs in Australia.
-RSPCA Australia establishes national policies and positions on animal welfare and liaises with government and industry on national animal welfare issues.
+RSPCA Australia is the federal body of the eight autonomous state and territory Australian Member Societies.
+RSPCA Australia establishes national policies and positions on animal welfare, as well as working with both government and industry on national animal welfare issues.

 RSPCA Australia is managed by a board comprising National President Eileen Thumpkin, State and Territory RSPCA Chief Executives and RSPCA Australia CEO Heather Neil.
 In addition to this, RSPCA Australia has a dedicated staff based in the National Office in Canberra.